 (Maybe I put too much sugar in my coffee this morning, but am I the only one so excited at just the idea?)

-Let me take a wild guess: You have some unwanted hair that you want to go away now and forever, but you can’t decide whether you should opt for electrolysis vs laser hair removal.
+Let me take a wild guess: You have some unwanted hair that you want to go away now and forever, but you can’t decide which one you should opt for.

-I know you don’t have all day to figure out the difference between laser hair removal vs electrolysis, so I promise you, by the end of this short article you WILL understand the difference between Laser hair removal vs electrolysis and know which method is ideal for you!
+I know you don’t have all day to figure out the difference between laser hair removal vs electrolysis, so I promise you, by the end of this short article you WILL understand the difference between the both of them and know which method is ideal for you!

 Your hair grows in stages: